Daniel-Marynicz/MintTask2/README.md

 EXPOSED_NGINX_PORT=80
 ```

-If you already have some services on these ports, you must set these environmental variables in `.env` file to other values.
+If you already have some services on these ports, you must set these environmental variables in the `.env` file to other values.

 #### Start